rproepp/spykeviewer/doc/source/installation.rst

 $ spykeviewer

-The next sections describe how to install Spyke Viewer if you do not have access to the NeuroDebian_ repositories (e.g. on Windows or OS X) or want to install using the Python packaging system.
+The next sections describe how to install Spyke Viewer if you do not have access to the NeuroDebian_ repositories (e.g. on Windows or OS X), want to install using the Python packaging system or use the most recent development version from GitHub.

 Dependencies
 ############